elmendalerenda/raspi-alarm/README.md

 An alarm clock system for the raspberry pi
 Features:

- - Fetch the alarms from Google Calendar
+ - Schedule events from a Google Calendar into cron events
+ - Play a song from a playlist when the alarm go off

 ## Usage